ianmiell/shutit/README.md

 What ShutIt does to manage this is:

 - gathers all the modules it can find in its path and determines their ordering
-- for all modules, it gathers any build-specific config (eg passwords etc)
+- for all modules, it gathers any build-specific config (e.g. passwords etc.)
 - it checks dependencies and conflicts across all modules and figures out which modules need to be built
 - for all modules, it checks whether the module is already installed
 - for all modules, if it needs building, it runs the build